Give Old Books and Magazines a Second Life

 One Christmas tree is never enough for me.
 As the holiday rolls around, my house fills with small, alternative trees that have either been purchased or made at home.
 This year, I've been making Christmas trees by folding the pages of old books and magazines.

 One book was found on top of a trash can filled recyclable materials.
 The cover was torn and it was a rather trashy book, so no harm done.
 A typical soft cover book of at least 200 pages makes a nice, full tree.
-The dull black and white pages may call for some ornamentation such as spray paint or sparkles.
-If you prefer a black and white décor, leaving the folded pages unadorned makes a nice minimalist tree.
+The dull black and white pages may call for some ornamentation such as spray paint or sparkles, but if you prefer a black and white décor, leaving the folded pages unadorned makes a nice minimalist tree.

 Magazines, with their colorful print, make for attractive decorations without added baubles, glitter, or paint.
 Folding the pages disguises the advertisements.
 All you see are the bright colors.
 Various sized books and magazines make a pleasant grouping.
 Alternate sizes for an asymmetrical look.

 This is a fun group project with friends or children.
 I made mine on one of my visits to a local nursing home.
 One lady got right into it and made one out of an old Reader's Digest.
 It was fun, and the homemade décor added a cozy feeling to the place.

 A magazine is, of course, smaller than a standard novel so will make a skimpy tree.
-You can make a one-sided Christmas tree to sit on a bookshelf up up against a wall.
+You can make a one-sided Christmas tree to sit on a bookshelf up against a wall.
 For a fuller look, glue or tape two magazines together.